lsh123/stats-rrdb/README.md

 Roadmap
 ---------
 * 	1.x.0 - query language updates: "select min, avg, max from ..." (instead of "select * from ..."),
-	query multiple metrics in the same time, multipl updates in one UDP packet, multiple queries in one TCP request
+	joins - query multiple metrics in the same time, etc.